Waterfall Chart in Power BI

 • To identify or track the profit and loss of the whole business.

-• Helpful to show categorical or sequential data.
+• It is helpful to show categorical or sequential data.

 • To track the changes (money or number) across time, categories, or stages.

-For this Power BI Waterfall Chart demonstration, we are going to use the Excel Data Source that we created in our previous article.
-So, Please refer to Connect to Excel Multiple Excel Sheets article to understand the Power BI Data Source.
+For this Power BI Waterfall Chart demonstration, we will use the Excel Data Source that we created in our previous article.
+So, Please refer to the Connect to Excel Multiple Excel Sheets and Charts article to understand the Power BI Data Source.

 How to Create a Waterfall Chart in Power BI